fluidml/fluidml/README.md

 ## TODO
-* Return results from work
+* Job tracking - Done and yet to be processed
-* Logging using rich
+* Exception Handling
-* Queen bee for tracking
+* Switch to Celery and RabbitMQ